waza-ari/monolog-mysql/README.md

   below. _Defaults to an empty array()_
 - **$level** can be any of the standard Monolog logging levels.
 Use Monologs statically defined contexts. _Defaults to Logger::DEBUG_
+- **$skipTableInitialization** Defines whether we should skip any attempts to sync current database state with what's requested by the code (includes creating the table and adding / dropping fields). _Defaults to false_
 - **$bubble** _Defaults to true_, defines whether they block the record or not if they handled it.
 Setting `bubble` to false means that the handler will not pass the log on to following handlers.
-- **$skipDatabaseModifications** Defines whether we should skip any attempts to sync current database state with what's requested by the code (includes creating the table and adding / dropping fields). _Defaults to false_

 If $skipDatabaseModifications is set to true, please use the following query as a template to create the log table (with additional fields, if necessary)